JHU-PL-Lab/www-fpse/lecture/more-modules.md

 ### A Small Example Using Core.Map
 * We will go over the code of [school.ml](../examples/school.ml), simple code that uses a `Core.Map`.
-* Note that there is a better method than `Map.Make` using advanced features we will cover in detail later: *first-class modules*.
+* Note that there is an alternative to `Map.Make` using advanced features we will cover in detail later: *first-class modules*.
   - We will briefly look at [cool_school.ml](../examples/cool_school.ml) which re-writes the `school.ml` example to use first-class modules
   - The advantage of this code is you don't need to make a new module for every type you use it at
   - Also avoids the `Map.add` vs `IntMap.empty` issue of two different interfaces to use same map.